maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 * -s- occurs after nouns that bears a prefix, a suffix, or is a compound (61)
 * -s- occurs after suffixes -heit, -keit, -igkeit, -ling and -ung (because it reopens the stem) (61)
-* Copulative compounds systematically have 0 (63)
-* The probability of a linking element to appear sinks as the compound type becomes closer to syntax: from determinative compounds that adopt linkers non-systematically, through copulative compounds with additive relations, and to copulative compounds with appositive relations that systematically adopt 0 (64)

 ## 4	_Kopf 2017_.
 Fugenelement und Bindestrich in der Compositions-Fuge. _Sichtbare und hörbare Morphologie_